Feature discovery

 • When introducing the new feature, consider what the user is trying to accomplish, what they were just doing, and where they need to go.

 • Titles and messages should clearly indicate user benefits.
-For example, "Find your work faster" versus "New search".
+For example, "Find your work faster" instead of "New search".

-• This should be a positive experience for users, so it's ok to add a little "wink".
+• This should be a positive experience for people, so it's okay to be delightful, just don't overdo it.

 Voice and tone